-- acquisition of biological material, including core data associated with Genetic Resources such as42 - a description of the GR (at appropriate taxonomic level) - \circ the date43 and place of access of GR and TKaGR - the Provider from whom the GR or the TKaGR were directly obtained - references to associated legal documentation (Number of the Internationally-Recognized Certificate of Compliance (if issued), permits, PIC, MAT, etc.) and scanned or physical copies where possible, including the authority responsible for granting PIC, the date of its granting and the person or entity to whom PIC was granted.
-There should be a flag or indicator inside the documents that PIC was granted. - \circ $\;$ Conditions of the Prior Informed Consent / permit - Mutually Agreed Terms, including benefits shared - Presence or absence of rights and restrictions, including commercialisation and third party transfer. - the utilisation of Genetic Resources and Traditional Knowledge associated with Genetic Resources and, if utilised, the person or entity utilising them44 at the Institution or through a
+- acquisition of biological material, including core data associated with Genetic Resources such as32 - o a description of the GR (at appropriate taxonomic level) - o the date33 and place of access of GR and TKaGR - o the Provider from whom the GR or the TKaGR were directly obtained - o references to associated legal documentation (Number of the Internationally-Recognized Certificate of Compliance (if issued), permits, PIC, MAT, etc.) and scanned or physical copies where possible, including the authority responsible for granting PIC, the date of its granting and the person or entity to whom PIC was granted.
+There should be a flag or indicator inside the documents that PIC was granted. - Conditions of the Prior Informed Consent / permit - o Mutually Agreed Terms, including benefits shared - Presence or absence of rights and restrictions, including commercialisation and third party transfer. - the utilisation of Genetic Resources and Traditional Knowledge associated with Genetic Resources and, if utilised, the person or entity utilising them34 at the Institution or through a

-42) In this list the items in italics are those that are required for submitting a due diligence declaration to a Competent Authority (Checkpoint) under the EU Implementing Act, and for transmission to other users under the EU Regulation (see Article 4, paragraph 3).
+32) In this list the items in italics are those that are required for submitting a due diligence declaration to a Competent Authority (Checkpoint) under the EU Implementing Act, and for transmission to other users under the EU Regulation (see Article 4, paragraph 3).
 Outside the EU, the same information may be required by Checkpoints.

-43) Retain both the date of actual access and the date when the permit was given.
+Retain both the date of actual access and the date when the permit was given.

-44) The EU Implementing Act refers to the recipient of research funding for utilisation of genetic resources, while the ABS Clearing House Checkpoint Communiqué refers to the person or entity utilising the GR.
-Where these are different (e.g. in the case of PhD students) the record should record who had responsibility for due subcontracted entity (see also point 3) and whether this was funded by external sources (grants) or internal resources45;
+34) Although the EU Implementing Act requires that the recipient of research funding involving utilisation of genetic resources submits a due diligence declaration, it might be that it is not the recipient of funding that is subcontracted entity (see also point 3) and whether this was funded by external sources (grants) or internal resources35;